Ramandeepsingh1993/Notes/README.md

 Limitations: R-squared should not be used in isolation to assess the goodness of fit.
 It does not indicate whether the regression model is biased, whether the predictors are valid, or whether the model is overfitting or underfitting the data.

-Adjusted R-squared: Adjusted R-squared takes into account the number of predictors in the model and can be a more reliable measure when comparing models with different numbers of predictors.

-Usage: R-squared is commonly used in regression analysis, such as linear regression, to evaluate how well the model fits the data.
-It helps analysts and researchers understand the relationship between variables and assess the predictive power of the model.

-In summary, R-squared provides a convenient way to quantify the goodness of fit of a regression model, but it should be interpreted alongside other metrics and considerations to fully understand the model's performance.
 Train Set
 The train set is a subset of the overall dataset used to train a machine learning model.
 This set contains the input data and corresponding target labels that the model uses to learn patterns, relationships, and features in the data.
 The primary purpose of the train set is to adjust the model's parameters so that it can make accurate predictions on unseen data.
 Validation Set